 The honours degree option is available to students who wish to study a single discipline in depth, usually with post-graduate study as a goal.
-Honours degrees are offered in, economics, English, history, French, mathematics, linguistics, psychology, Spanish, sociology/anthropology, women's studies.
+Honours degrees are offered in economics, English, history, French, mathematics, linguistics, psychology, Spanish, sociology/anthropology, women's studies.
 All honours programs require:

-- 1. 20 units after grade XII, or the equivalent; - a minimum of 10 and a maximum of 12 units in the honours subject; - 3. a minor consisting of three units; - a "core" consisting of at least one full unit from each of the groups, A, B, C, and D (exclusive of the honours subject) listed under Bachelor of Arts, General Studies; - 5. a GPA of 3.0 or better in 10 of the required honours units, with a grade of at least C- in each of these units; in addition, students must achieve a minimum grade of B-in the honours thesis, and an overall GPA of 3.0 or more must be obtained in all courses counted for the degree beyond the first full five units taken; - first-class honours will be awarded to students who maintain a GPA of 3.5 or better in 10 units in the honours subject and no grade below B- in all courses counted for the degree beyond the first full five units taken.
+- 1. 20 units after grade XII, or the equivalent; - 2. a minimum of 10 and a maximum of 12 units in the honours subject; - 3. a minor consisting of three units; - a "core" consisting of at least one full unit from each of the groups, A, B, C, and D (exclusive of the honours subject) listed under Bachelor of Arts, General Studies; - 5. a GPA of 3.0 or better in 10 of the required honours units, with a grade of at least C- in each of these units; in addition, students must achieve a minimum grade of B- in the honours thesis, and an overall GPA of 3.0 or more must be obtained in all courses counted for the degree beyond the first full five units taken; - first-class honours will be awarded to students who maintain a GPA of 3.5 or better in 10 units in the honours subject and no grade below B- in all courses counted for the degree beyond the first full five units taken; - no more than four units of credit from professional areas (as defined on p.10 of the current Academic Calendar) may be counted toward the degree.
+Applied human nutrition courses included in the applied human nutrition science minor as designated on page 84 will not be counted as professional electives.